Frequently Asked Questions (FAQ)

 - You need at least 500 Views per Month (17 views / day average over the last 30 days)

-- The Contract is for 2 Years.
+- The Contract is for 1 Year after a 30 day no lock in trial.
 This is a legally binding contract.

 - You may not have any content on your channel for which you do not own the necessary copyrights.
 We recommend that you use royalty free music from sites like Incompetech or Josh Woodward